-The three regional ecosystems and the water mouse are the main values of this park.
+The three regional ecosystems and one animal species of conservation significance are the main values of this park.
 The priorities for park management will be to mitigate any threats to these values through fire and pest management.

-Management actions will be undertaken which aim to ensure;
+Management actions will be undertaken which aim to ensure:

-- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystems through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of these regional ecosystems and the animal species of conservation significance - consideration of the impacts on the declared FHA is undertaken when planning and conducting fire or pest management activities on the park in accordance with the FHA code of practice.
+- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystems through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition these regional ecosystems and one species of conservation significance - consideration of the impacts on the declared FHA is undertaken when planning and conducting fire or pest management activities on the park in accordance with the FHA code of practice.